-Vanessa Young started teaching on Campus in the Biology Undergrad labs in 2002 and has been with the University ever since.
-In addition to her work with PHC, she also coordinates gardening.usask.ca outreach education, including the U of S Master Gardener Program where she instructs workshops in Botanical Latin, Botany, Soil Science and Communications.
-Between scheduling courses and workshops, hiring instructors, developing curriculum and teaching for the U of S Master Gardener Program, Vanessa is also a member of the Canadian Horticulture Therapy Association and works in intervention programming, edits books on horticulture and raises three very busy little boys.
+Vanessa Young started teaching on campus in the Biology Undergrad labs in 2002 and has been with the University ever since.
+In addition to her work with PHC, she also coordinates the U of S Master Gardener Program where she instructs workshops in Botanical Latin, Botany, Soil Science and Communications.
+Between scheduling courses and workshops, hiring instructors, developing curriculum and teaching for the U of S Master Gardener Program, Vanessa also does freelance editing and raises three very busy boys.